SpacePirate/eecs101-sphere-reflectance/README.md

 </p>
 <p align="center">Figure 3.
 S = {1, 0, 0}, r = 50, a = 0.5, m = 1"<p align="center">

-_Figure 3_ displays the image of the object when the light source was again moved to the $x-$axis.
+_Figure 3_ displays the image of the object when the light source was again moved to the x-axis.
 Therefore, the light was shined from the right side of the sphere.

 <p align="center">
     <img src="https://imgur.com/ex9eQak.jpg" alt="Figure 4.
 S = {0, 0, 1}, r = 10, a = 0.5, m = 1" width="300"/>